Share with friends who are paying retail price for their travel!

 Improving Your Credit Card Utilization (CCU)

-Overall, remember that having more credit available will make you more attractive to credit card companies and banks.
+Remember that having more credit available will make you more attractive to credit card companies and banks.
 It is one of those counter-intuitive facts about credit reports.

 Improving Your Age of Credit History

 2) If you want to close an old account because it has an annual fee, call the number on the back of your card and ask them if you can “Downgrade” your card to one with a $0 annual fee.
 This will keep your account open and will not count as a credit inquiry!
-The other possibility is negotiating with the company to lower your fee or credit your account; sometimes this is possible if you are a long-term customer.
+The other possibility is negotiating with the company to lower your fee or credit your account; sometimes, this is possible if you are a long-term customer.
 When closing or downgrading, always remember to have a $0 balance so you do not hurt your score.

 Improving Your Total Accounts

-If you have few accounts, we will get you started with some basic credit cards, but you also want to consider if you can become an authorized user of someone else’s account.
+If you have a few accounts, we will get you started with some basic credit cards, but you also want to consider if you can become an authorized user of someone else’s account.
 Becoming an authorized user does NOT make you responsible for payments or balances.
 Becoming an authorized user allows you to be part of a primary cardholder’s account and benefit from on-time payments made by the primary account holder.
 This will increase your score, though not as much as being a primary account holder.

 Improving Your Credit Inquiries